ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 received that reception has failed.
 Such conditions that irrevocably lead the the termination of the Connection are signaled using ConnectionError instead (see {{termination}}).

+## Receive Metadata

+Each Message may also contain metadata from protocols in the Protocol Stack; which metadata is available is Protocol Stack dependent.
+The following metadata values are supported:

+### ECN {#receive-ecn}

+When available, Message metadata carries the value of the Explicit Congestion Notification (ECN) field.
+This information can be used for logging and debugging purposes, and for building applications which need access to information about the transport internals for their own operation.

+### Early Data {#receive-early}

+In some cases it may be valuable to know whether data was read as part of early data streams.
+This is useful if applications need to treat early data separately, e.g., if early data has different security properties than data sent after connection establishment.
+In the case of TLS 1.3, client early data can be replayed maliciously (see {{!I-D.ietf-tls-tls13}}).
+Thus, receivers may wish to perform additional checks for early data to ensure it has not been replayed or restrict responses until the handshake is finished.
+If TLS 1.3 is available and the recipient Message was sent as part of early data, the corresponding metadata carries a flag indicating as such.
+If early data is enabled, applications should check this metadata field for Messages received during connection establishment and respond accordingly.

 ## Receiving Final Messages